 Picture courtesy of gettyimages

 Arthur Mynors was born in 1856 to Robert Baskerville and Ellen Mynors at Evenjobb in Radnorshire (now part of Herefordshire).
 His link to Bosbury is his brother Willoughby, a year older, who later lived at Bosbury House.
-He went to Eton College in January 1870 where he made a name for himself as a good rider and an excellent runner.
+He went to Eton College in January 1870 where he was given the nickname ‘Bunny’ and was noted as a good rider and an excellent runner.
 He left in 1875 to join the Oxford Militia and on 11th May 1878 he obtained his commission in the 60th Rifles.
 He sailed with the regiment to Natal, ‘Where I hope I shall have more fun’, he wrote to his mother on board the steamship, ‘Dublin Castle’, on 20 February 1879.

 He was a 2nd.
 Lieutenant in the King’s Royal Rifle Corps but only 22 years old when he died of dysentery at Fort Pearson on the south bank of the Thukela River less than one month after he reported for duty.
 He had been present at the Battle of Gingindlovu on 2 April 1879 and at the relief of the British garrison besieged for 72 days at Eshowe by 4000 Zulu warriors, fresh from their victory over the British at Isandlwana.
 Fort Pearson had only been built in January of 1879 to protect the river crossing to allow men and supplies to be ferried across into Zululand.

 Picture courtesy of Hereford Museum & Art Gallery / Andy Barber

 Colonel Edward Hopton, a friend of the family, whose house in England was Homend Lodge, Stretton Grandison near Bosbury, wrote to inform Arthur’s father, Robert Baskerville, of his son’s death.